A Step By Step Guide To Creating A Home Business Facebook Fan Page for any Marketing Program

 Now if you were the one seeing a blank page, would you like the page if you didn’t really know the person other than on Facebook?

-After you have done some research and posted some images, quotes, and videos to your fan page, go ahead and share it to your personal page.
+After you have done some research and posted some images, quotes, and videos to your fan page, go ahead and share it on your personal page.

 TIP: It’s recommended that you have about 5-10 posts in total before you publish your page to the Facebook crowd and the internet